Deigratia-D/Cyclistic-Case-Study/README.md

 This is my first upload to github and performing my first data analysis for a case study on Cyclistic.

-The files in this repository will be... <br>
+The files in this repository are... <br>
     The analysis in .html format. <br>
     The analysis in .pdf format. <br>
     The analysis in .docx format. <br>